opium-pro/master-hook/docs/CACHING.md

   cache: {value: 0}
 })
 ```

+## Chanhing is smart!

-> Cache is being updated every time you update the storage.
+Cache is being updated every time you update the storage.
 So it's always fresh!

 ## Change caching storage